What is a Trust Request?

 No. Many jurisdictions require a complete record of any changes made to a trust account, including corrections, and do not allow deletions that are not documented within the trust record itself.
 In order to accommodate the breadth of jurisdictions served by Clio, we have decided to comply with the strictest of trust requirements.
 By adding these safeguards, Clio protects lawyers against any concerns that may arise during an audit of their trust records and protects against fee disputes.

 If you have applied a trust payment in error, please see the "Troubleshooting Mistakenly Applied Trust Payments" article for steps to remedy the transaction error.

 In Clio, you will have to manually record a negative transaction to reflect any unused funds that you have returned to your client.

-For general instructions on how to record a return of trust funds in Clio, please see the "Returning Unearned Trust Funds to Clients" article.
+For general instructions on how to record a return of trust funds in Clio, please see the "Disbursing Trust Funds" article.